matt793/OCR/README.md

 ### Method 2: Portable Version

-1. Download the latest ZIP file from the releases page
+1. Download the latest ZIP file (`OCRApp_Release.zip` or similar) from the GitHub Releases page.
-2. Extract the ZIP file to a location of your choice
+2. Extract the ZIP file to a location of your choice.
-3. Run `OCRApp.exe` or the included batch file to start the application
+3. Run `OCRApp.exe` found inside the extracted folder to start the application.

 ## 🔑 API Key Setup